Dietary Supplements

 What are dietary supplements?

-Products containing vitamins, minerals, herbs, or amino acids.
+Products intended to supplement the diet, containing vitamins, minerals, herbs, or other substances.

 Can dietary supplements interact with medications?

-Should I inform my doctor about taking dietary supplements?
+Should I consult a healthcare professional before taking dietary supplements?

 If you have any feedback, please get in touch.